apiheat/go-edgegrid/README.md

 apiClientOpts := &edgegrid.ClientOptions{}
 apiClientOpts.ConfigPath =  "/path/to/.edgerc/"
 apiClientOpts.ConfigSection = "default"
+apiClientOpts.DebugLevel = "warn"

 // create new Akamai API client akamaiApi, err := edgegrid.NewClient(nil, apiClientOpts)
 ```

+The debug property `apiClientOpts.DebugLevel` is *optional* and can be lower case string of `debug warn info error fatal panic`

 Once created you will have access to exposed services on `akamaiApi` client object.